New Year, New yu: Simple, Actionable Wellbeing Resolutions

 Yugi the Giraffe - 4 December 2018

 The new year is always the time people decide to reinvent themselves.
 New year, new me, and all that.
-But reinventing yourself normally doesn't last - we're all about small, simple changes that will have a great impact in the long term, rather than massive life overhauls that will last - maybe - the first quarter of 2019.
+But reinventing yourself normally doesn't last - we're all about small, simple changes that will have a great impact in the long term, rather than massive life overhauls that will last no more than a couple of months.

 That's why we've gathered the best wellbeing resolutions for the new year - ones that you can do without much effort, and that are focused on the long-term.
 You don't have to try all of them - pick the best ones for you and just make it happen!